malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 The temperature at which this spontaneous melting occurs is known as the spinodal temperature.
-When a crystal is surrounded by liquid above the melting point, there will be melting at the liquid--crystal interface.
+When a crystal is surrounded by liquid above the melting point, melting will occur at the liquid--crystal interface.
 This interfacial melting is explained by the Wilson-Frenkel theory of crystal growth.
 It is when the melting is not just occurring at the interface,